In this article we will describe how to set up partner companies in Moment, and how to use them

 The main features of partner companies are the following:

-Moment's customizable access control allows you flexibility so you can invite external co-workers (consultants) to work across your companies and projects.
+- Moment's customizable access control gives you flexibility so you can invite external co-workers (consultants) to work across your companies and projects without exposing all your sensitive data

 If you are in doubt whether partner companies is a solution for you, please contact our customer consultants or our support team.